MiladNooraei/Calculating_Apache_II_and_III/README.md

 **Due to privacy considerations, the patient identifiers "Patient_Identifier" and "National_Code" have been anonymized and replaced with the numerical value "0".**

+## Input and Output

+The provided Excel file comprises four distinct sheets, each corresponding to patients affiliated with four disparate hospital institutions.
+The resultant Excel file mirrors the structure of the input file, retaining the four original sheets and their respective columns.
+In addition to replicating the existing content, the output file introduces a pair of supplementary columns denoted as "Final APACHE II Score" and "Estimated Mortality" for every individual patient entry.

+To visualize a histogram, it is imperative to execute the provided code.

 For more information about scoring system, please visit [msdmanuals](https://www.msdmanuals.com/professional/multimedia/table/acute-physiologic-assessment-and-chronic-health-evaluation-apache-ii-scoring-system).